DG-Sensitive Pruning & a Complete Classification of DG Trees and Cycles: Classifications

-\begin{prop} The minimal $Q$-free resolution of $Q/I_{C_6}$ does not admit the structure of a differential graded algebra. \end{prop}

-\begin{proof} By \cite[Theorem 4.1]{Kat}, if the minimal free resolution of $Q/I_{C_6}$ admits the structure of a dg algebra, then its Betti vector must be the $f$-vector of a simplicial complex which is a cone.
-A quick computation in \textit{Macaulay2} \cite{M2} shows that the Betti vector of $Q/I_{C_6}$ is $(1,6,9,6,2)$.
+For $n=6$, the minimal $Q$-free resolution of $Q/I(C_6)$ does not admit the structure of a dg algebra.
+Indeed, by \cite[Theorem 4.1]{Kat}, if the minimal free resolution of $Q/I(C_6)$ admits the structure of a dg algebra, then its Betti vector (its Betti numbers listed as a vector in increasing homological order) must be the $f$-vector of a simplicial complex which is a cone.
+A quick computation in \textit{Macaulay2} \cite{M2} shows that the Betti vector of $Q/I(C_6)$ is $(1,6,9,6,2)$.
 Using the Kruskal-Katona Theorem (see, for example, \cite[Theorem 2.1]{KK}) and the facts that

-we find that $(1,6,9,6,2)$ is not even the $f$-vector of a simplicial complex. \end{proof}
+we find that $(1,6,9,6,2)$ is not the $f$-vector of a simplicial complex.